-- If no phone call or letter is received from a parent/guardian explaining an absence the automated 'Truancy Call' will be activated and will continue contacting the parents/guardians until the call is answered or a parent/guardian phones the school. - In cases of continued non-attendance or lateness the Education Welfare Officer will be alerted by the Year Tutor and home visits will follow.
+- If no phone call or letter is received from a parent/carer explaining an absence the automated Truancy Call service (IRIS Reach) will be activated and will continue contacting the parents/carers until the call is answered or a parent/carer phones the school. - In cases of continued non-attendance or lateness the Education Welfare Officer will be alerted by the Year Tutor and home visits will follow.